tkyaaronRM/tkyaaronRM.github.io/index.md

 **☕ Caffeine Intake Tracker**
 A program designed to monitor daily caffeine intake, combining health awareness with programming practice.

-**🔢 Math Quiz Series**
+**🔢 Python Quiz Series**
-A set of Python scripts generating random math quizzes, enhancing both my math skills and coding logic.
+A set of Python scripts that generate general knowledge quizzes, helping me strengthen both my general knowledge and coding logic.

 **🛒 Shopping App**
 A simple application that simulates a shopping experience, introducing concepts of item selection and budgeting.